Evaluation and Diagnosis

 - Serum total and ionized calcium

-Once a diagnosis is made, the initial evaluation should include a 24-hour urinary calcium excretion, estimated or calculated glomerular filtration rate (GFR), and a biochemical stone risk profile, if the clinical situation warrants it.1
+Once a diagnosis is made, initial evaluation should include a 24-hour urinary calcium excretion, estimated or calculated GFR, and a biochemical stone risk profile if clinically warranted.1

 HPT diagnosis is established by concurrent measurement of1:

 - Albumin-corrected or ionized serum calcium below the lower limits of the normal range.